-You will develop an understanding of the Australian Curriculum: Mathematics (Prep to Year 3).
-You will explore current research in early learning and teaching of mathematics to enable you to conceptualise, plan and design learning, teaching and assessments.
+Your analysis of the Australian Curriculum: Mathematics (Prep to Year 3) during this course will lead to research and evaluation of current pedagogical approaches for the delivery of this curriculum.
 You will analyse and apply a range of learning theories and teaching strategies (including play-based and inquiry learning) as well as interpret student thinking and diagnose misconceptions to improve student learning.
-You will also explore the linkages with literacy, numeracy and ICT and develop your mathematical content knowledge.
+You will also examine the curriculum linkages with literacy, numeracy and ICT and critically apply your mathematical content knowledge to classroom scenarios.